IBM-Blockchain-Archive/fabric-boilerplate/README.md

 > ./start.sh

 # Running on Bluemix
-First run the app locally once, so that you are sure that a css file is created Deploying the application on Bluemix is not yet as easy as we would like.
+First run the app locally once, This way nodeSass will create the css file, and the latest version of the chaincode has been copied to the folder inside the $GOPATH.
+Deploying the application on Bluemix is not yet as easy as we would like.
 There are two reasons that make it more difficult:

 Registering and enrolling users
 The SDK needs to register and enroll an admin user and any other user you would like to add.
-When this takes place the SDK receives enrollment certficates (eCerts) for each user.
+When this takes place the SDK receives enrollment certificates (eCerts) for each user.
 You only get these certificates ones.
-So if you would redeploy or restart you app on bluemix and the SDK wants to register and enroll the users again this would fail.
-Our solution to this problem is to register and enroll the users from you local environment before you deploy.
+So if you would redeploy or restart your app on Bluemix and the SDK wants to register and enroll the users again this would fail.
+Our solution to this problem is to register and enroll the users from your local environment before you deploy.
 When the eCerts are received, you can then push the app to bluemix, including the eCerts.
-So The app that runs on bluemix does not have to register and enroll the users again, because the eCerts are already available.
+So The app that runs on Bluemix does not have to register and enroll the users again, because the eCerts are already available.

 Deploying chaincode
-The easiest way to deploy a chaincode is to do it from you local environment before you push the app to bluemix.
+The easiest way to deploy a chaincode is to do it from you local environment before you push the app to Bluemix.
 We made a script that deploys the chaincode and stores the chaincodeID in a file.
-After that you push the app to bluemix (including the chaincodeID file) and you app can interact with the chaincode
+After that you push the app to Bluemix (including the chaincodeID file) and you app can interact with the chaincode

-Do the following steps to run the application on Bluemix
+Do the following steps to run the application on Bluemix:

 - Create a Blockchain Service on Bluemix and name it `blockchain-fabric-boilerplate`
 - Copy the credentials of the Blockchain Service and save as `credentials.json` in blockchain/deployBluemix